 This secluded bungalow and (in the evening) garden restaurant serves up great unlimited Gujarati thalis.
 It’s behind the police post between two petrol stations just north of the Galaxy Cinema.

 Perched atop a small hillock, this temple is up high enough to provide splendid views over the city and out onto the Gulf of Cambay.

 First-class South Indian vegetarian dishes served in clean, contemporary surroundings.

-Located beneath the Gandhi Smriti Museum, this dusty but interesting collection contains religious carvings, betel-nut cutters, and a skeleton in a cupboard.
+Located beneath the Gandhi Smriti Museum, this dusty but interesting collection contains Jain religious carvings, weaponry, betel-nut cutters, and a skeleton in a cupboard.